Before you go, why not get a free pest control quote...

-Many dog lovers have encountered a Rhipicephalus tick, better known as the brown dog tick, at some point in time.
+Many dog lovers at some point in time have encountered a Rhipicephalus tick, better known as the brown dog tick.
 These ticks are an invasive species of tick that plagues domesticated animals and humans worldwide.
-Rhipicephalus ticks are considered to be the most common tick, and they get their name from their preference of feeding on dogs.
+Rhipicephalus ticks are one of the most common ticks, and they get their name from their preference for feeding on dogs.
 These eight-legged critters consume the blood of their hosts and can spread diseases as they feed.

 The brown dog tick, in particular, is a menace to civilization.
 They deliberately invade areas where humans live and proceed to feed on domesticated animals and even humans when the opportunity presents itself.
 Understanding how the brown dog tick survives will be of great importance if you find yourself facing a Rhipicephalus tick infestation.